darioielardi/twirk/CONTRIBUTING.md

 dependencies we know about, build the core, and run all of the tests that we have against all of the languages we support.

-Most tests of the Go server are in `internal/twirptest/service_test.go`.
+Most tests of the Go server are in `internal/twirktest/service_test.go`.
 Tests of cross-language clients are in the [clientcompat](./clientcompat) directory.

 ## Contributing Code ##

-Twirp uses github pull requests.
+twirk uses github pull requests.
 Fork, hack away at your changes, run the test suite with `make`, and submit a PR.

 ## Contributing Documentation ##

-Twirp's docs are generated with [Docusaurus](https://docusaurus.io/).
+twirk's docs are generated with [Docusaurus](https://docusaurus.io/).
 You can safely edit anything inside the [docs](./docs) directory, adding new pages or editing them.
 You can edit the sidebar by editing [website/sidebars.json](./website/sidebars.json).